 Serving you Easter bonnet realness on Fifth Avenue.
 Photo by Michael Fleshman / CC BY 2.0

 Sunday, April 16

 Easter Parade and Easter Bonnet Festival — Midtown East

 Happy Easter!
-This March GoList pick is one of our favorite celebrations of the whole year.
-Fifth Avenue between 49th and 57th streets is closed to traffic and opened to beautiful bonnets, snappy hats and jaw-dropping headdresses.
+This April GoList pick is one of our 50 favorite things to do over spring break, and we also rank it as one fo the 100 things to do in NYC with kids before they grow up.
+Fifth Avenue between 49th and 57th streets is closed to traffic and opened to beautiful bonnets, snappy hats, and jaw-dropping headdresses.
 Show off your craziest hat, or just come and take photos.
-Check out the slide show we did a few years back for inspiration.
-Truly a must-do event—in fact, it's No. 27 on our list of 100 things to do with your kids in NYC.
 FREE

 See all Sunday events or read our 21 Things to Do with Kids in NYC on Easter Sunday roundup!